Home Our club Disciplines Gallery Documents Contact

 This can be done using plastic tubes with a previously measured amount or as on the right with a copper flask using your thumb and forefinger to control the amount

-Photos showing the use of a Black Powder revolver.
-A powder flask was used to charge each of the revolvers six cylinders prior to the ball, patch and cap being added.
+These photos show the use of a Black Powder revolver.
+A powder flask was used to put a measured charge into each of the revolvers six cylinders prior to the ball, wad and cap being added.

-Ball and patch loading - a smaller hammer could be used to start the patched ball in the barrel prior to ramming it home.
+Ball and patch loading a rifle - a smaller hammer could be used to start the patched ball in the barrel prior to ramming it home.

 The last thing to do with any percussion firing Black Powder firearm is to cap the nipple.